-Albumin is a globular protein with a molecular weight of 69,000 daltons (69 kDa).
+Albumin is a globular protein with a molecular weight of 66-69,000 daltons (66-69 kDa).
 It is synthesized in the liver and is catabolized in various tissues where it is taken up by pinocytosis.
+Uptake and degradation is facilitated if the protein is structurally modified.
 The constituent amino acids are utilized by the cells.

 Albumin is measured by its ability to bind to bromocresol green.
 Bromocresol purple is another dye that is used extensively in laboratories testing human samples, however this technique produces artefactually low values in animal sera and should not be used for measuring albumin in samples from animals.
 There are also species pecularities in the amount of bromocresol green that binds to albumin.
 Falsely high albumin values are seen in samples from new world monkeys (e.g. lemurs) and rabbits, whereas low values are seen with birds.
 The falsely high values in rabbits can be overcome by the use of rabbit serum as a calibrator for the reaction (normally a human-based calibrator is used), however this is not routinely done by veterinary laboratories.
 Serum is the preferred sample for albumin measurement.